RonJeffries/musings/musings.md

 Does that mean that if i set up a `ronjeffries.github.io` repository and push the current contents of my rj-com folder (where our jekyll stuff is) to that repository, then http://ronjeffries.github.io will look like the rj-com stuff?

 If so, before I tried that, I think I'd like to strip back out the 400 extra folders that are in there.

+## 0545 15 Nov 2014

+This repository: `https://github.com/mojombo/mojombo.github.io` generates this site: `http://tom.preston-werner.com` whose "real" address is `mojombo.github.io`.

+The repository looks not unlike my rj-com folder.
+So possibly, if I were to create a repository ronjeffries.github.io and push rj-com to it, then `http:ronjeffries.github.io` would actually look like the local rj-com stuff.

+Seems almost doable.
+Will have to learn how to push rj-com to other than its current origin?

 ## Strangely Confused